6-Night Stay for 2 (1300-2n)

 Day 1 - Arrival Day - Dublin

 Dublin, the largest city in Ireland, is a 30 minute ride by taxi or bus from the airport.
 Today you will visit Ireland’s biggest tourist attraction - the Guinness Storehouse.
 With your VIP passes, skip the line and learn about the history of one of the world’s most famous breweries.
 Enjoy a complimentary pint of Guinness and an astonishing view of the city at Gravity, the “bar in the sky” on the top floor.
 Other attractions you can explore in the city are Jameson Distillery, Trinity College, Dublin Castle, Kilmainham Goal, and St. Patrick Cathedral.
-Stay overnight at the Mont Clare Hotel (3-star).
+Stay overnight at the Cassidys Hotel (3-star).

 Day 2 - Dublin to Ballygally Castle

 Pick up your rental car (included) and make your way to Ballygally Castle Hotel.
 Perched on the tip of the famous Causeway Coastal Route, Ballygally Castle Hotel dates back to 1625 and is the only 17th Century building still used as a residence in Northern Ireland today.
 It is the perfect base for exploring the stunning Antrim Coast and the Game of Thrones locations.
 During filming, cast and crew were frequently found relaxing at the Castle.

 Situated on the scenic Antrim Coast Road with views to Scotland, Ballygally Castle is 26 miles north of Belfast.
 Overnight at Ballygally Castle.